rainan16/local-dev-with-docker-compose/README.md

 When developing applications with only a few services (e.g. MVP, simple apps) but different teams we often need a 'simple' way to debug/test **our** services in interaction with other services locally.
 Provisioning a local k8s cluster like in the cloud environment may be suitable, but sometimes this is just a massive overhead (preparing, maintaining, fixing, ...).

 Instead of running a local k8s cluster (that comes with its own issues and difficulties) another solution is to "simulate" the same microservice architecture by using "Docker Compose".
 This is easier to prepare and maintain (e.g. no need to install a k8s distribution such as k3s, kind or minikube).
-Finally running a simple
+Finally running a single command is all we need:

+> ```shell
-> `docker compose -f "docker-compose-local.yaml" up -d`
+> docker compose -f "docker-compose-local.yaml" up -d

-is all we need.
+> ```

 ### Restrictions
 - no service mesh